microsoft/vscode-essentials/docs/en/03-customization.md

 Autocomplete (`Ctrl+Space`) will allow you to see all the available values for these properties.

-It is also possible to make changes to the current theme through extensions.
+It is also possible to customize to the current theme through extensions.
 For example, the **background** extension from the marketplace allows you to add a background image to the editor, and the **Peacock** extension allows you to change the color of each new instance of VS Code to differentiate them better.

 ### Configuration Settings

 All the settings of VS Code as well as installed extensions are stored in a JSON file, the previously seen `settings.json` file.
-You can access it by opening the command palette and searching for the option `Preferences: Open Settings (JSON)`, or change them via the graphical interface with `Preferences: Open Settings (UI)`.
+You can access it by opening the command palette and searching for the option `Preferences: Open Settings (JSON)` or change them via the graphical interface with `Preferences: Open Settings (UI)`.
 There are two types of settings:

-- User settings, which apply to all projects
+- User settings, which apply to all projects.
 - Workspace settings, which only apply to the current project.
 These preferences are stored in a `.vscode/settings.json` file at the root of the project and can be shared with other team members.

 It is also possible to synchronize your settings across several machines to easily replicate your configuration everywhere.
 To do this, open the command palette and launch `Settings Sync: Turn On Settings Sync`.
 You can then choose what data you want to synchronize and connect via a GitHub or Microsoft account for storage.